leekelleher/umbraco-ditto-labs/src/README.md

 # Future ideas

-Here are a few other ideas where we would like to experiment using Ditto.
+Here are other areas that we would like to experiment with using Ditto.

-* **Contrib project** - a series of custom ValueResolvers and TypeConverters that re-use other areas of the Umbraco core, such as Membership helpers and Relations.
 * **Merchello** - taking from the learnings of a recent [Merchello/Ditto workshop](https://github.com/BarryFogarty/Merchello.UkFest.Workshop) implementation, we'd explore developing re-usable components.